Suburban Guide to Cycling in Chch

 • Great destinations: The Darroch Reserve links to a recreational loop route right around back to The Groynes – access off Darroch St. Further south, the Northwood Supa Centre is best accessed from the north by coming down through Northwood and then across the Northwood Boulevard signals.

-• Insider’s Tips: Heading further north via Main North Rd is tricky at the motorway entrance; it’s probably easier to use Belfast or Factory Rds to get to the new Northern Pathway.
+• Insider’s Tips: Heading further north via Main North Rd is tricky at the motorway entrance; it’s probably easier to use Belfast or Factory Rds to get to the Northern Pathway.

 Bexley